vickymg/CV/README.md

 ## Vicky Gray

-Education professional turned junior developer.
+I'm an education professional turned junior developer.
 Enthusiastic, hard working, and with key strengths in teamwork, communication and attention to detail.
-Looking for a role with a company where I can continue learning and extending my skills.
+I am looking for a role with an exciting and friendly company where I can continue learning and extending my skills.

+#### Web Development

+I have loved learning to code and getting more involved in the tech community in London...

 #### Makers Academy (January to April 2016)